 It helps with:

-Each year, data profiling becomes more and more important as it ensures high-quality data is being collected and used efficiently.
-It not only helps to find important information that may be hidden within your data, but it also helps your organization follow data regulations and industry standards.
+Each year, data profiling becomes increasingly important as it ensures high-quality data is being collected and used efficiently.
+It not only helps to find important information that may be hidden within your data but also helps your organization follow data regulations and industry standards.

 Important note: In June 2021, Apple announced its plans to introduce Mail Privacy Protection (MPP) for its native Mail client users.
-This feature prevents email senders from accessing tracking data to more accurately engage with customers.
+This feature prevents email senders from accessing tracking data to engage with customers more accurately.
 Data profiling can be an effective way to meet the challenge head-on as it prioritizes customer-submitted data that won’t be blocked for certain users in the future.
 Learn more about the mail privacy protection update here.

 53%

-of organizations say that missing or incomplete data seriously impairs their ability to fully leverage their CRM system
+53% of organizations say that missing or incomplete data seriously impairs their ability to leverage their CRM system to its full effect.

 *(source: Validity Research: State of CRM Data Health 2022)